Krobo people: Journey to Krobo Mountain

-The Dangme people initially traveled as one group, splitting into seven distinct groups only after arriving in Ghana.
-The location of their separation was named "Lɔlɔvɔ," an Ewe term meaning "love is finished/ended", now known as the Tagologo Plains.
+The Dangme people initially travelled as one group, splitting into seven distinct groups only after arriving in Ghana.
+The location of their separation was named "Lɔlɔvɔ", an Ewe term meaning "love is finished/ended", now known as the Tagologo Plains.

 These seven Dangme groups were the Krobo, Ada, Prampram, Shai, Ningo, Osu-Doku and Kpone.
 After the split, each group took different paths: the Osudoku people ascended the Osudoku mountain, the Ada people moved to the east coast, the Shai, Prampram and Kpone people ventured inland, and the Ningo people headed southward to the coast.
 The Krobo people continued westward until they discovered a 1,108 ft mountain divided by a gorge into two unequal sections.
 They viewed this mountain as an ideal settlement location, as its difficult ascent would provide natural protection against invading tribes.
 Two hunters – Aklo Muase (Aklo Natebi) and Madja – were dispatched by priests to evaluate the mountain's suitability for settlement.

 Their favourable report led to the mountain being named "Klo yo" (Krobo Mountain).
-The name "Krobo" itself has Akan origins, derived from Kro-obo-so-Foɔ, meaning "town of rock/mountain dwellers."
+The name "Krobo" itself has Akan origins, derived from Kro-obo-so-Foɔ, meaning "town of rock/mountain dwellers".